top of page

 Can I sell my property if it has unauthorised building works?

 Yes, but it may complicate the process.
 Buyers and their solicitors typically require assurance about the legal status of all aspects of the property.
-Obtaining a Certificate of Lawfulness before marketing the property can prevent delays and potential price negotiations later.
+Obtaining a Certificate of Lawfulness before marketing can prevent delays and potential price negotiations later.

 Does the 10-Year Rule apply to all types of planning breaches?